-Over the course of the examination, the subsequent demonstration and he review of the materials that were contained in the vendor's application, there was no evidence that EVS 5.2.2.0 along with the DS200, DS800, DS450, AutoMARK, and ExpressVote failed to comply with the Voting System Standards outlined in Sections 122.001, 122.032, 122.033, and 122.0331 of the Texas Election Code or the rules outlined in Chapter 81, Subchapter C of the Texas Administrative Code.
+Over the course of the in-person examination and the review of the materials that were contained in the vendor's application, there was no evidence that EVS 5.4.0.0 along with the DS200, DS800, AutoMARK, and ExpressVote tabulator failed to comply with the Voting System

+Standards outlined in Sections 122.001, 122.032, 122.033, and 122.0331 of the Texas Election Code or the rules outlined in Chapter 81, Subchapter C of the Texas Administrative Code.

-Overall, EVS 5.2.2.0 met the requirements prescribed by the Texas Election Code, and the Texas Administrative Code that pertain to voting system certification.
+Overall, EVS 5.4.0.0 met the requirements prescribed by the Texas Election Code, and the Texas Administrative Code that pertain to voting system certification.
 Therefore, I recommend certification of the aforementioned system.